trason-trail-races/oer/raceinfo.md

   creditlink:
 ---

-<p class="lead">Everything you need to know for participating in the Overlook Endurance Runs on September 6, 2014.</p>
+<p class="lead">Everything you need to know to participate in the Overlook Endurance Runs on September 6, 2014.</p>

 <hr>